Private Walter J. Dobek (1922–1944)

 Notes

-The Individual Military Service Record stated that Mary Dobek’s maiden name was Smusna, while a death certificate for one of her sons, John, was similar: Smozna.
-However, Mary’s death certificate listed her parents as John and Victoria Bigos.
-Indeed, the 1910 census records John, Victoria, and Mary Bigos living in Wilmington.
+There is considerable variation in how Mary Dobek’s maiden name is listed in various records including Maria Smosna, Marya Smosna, Mary Smozna, and Mary Bijos.
+Other records refer to her as Maryanna Dobek.
+Her death certificate listed her parents as John and Victoria Bigos.
+Indeed, the 1910 census lists John, Victoria, and Mary Bigos living in Wilmington.

 Acknowledgments

-Special thanks to John D. Antkowiak for supplying information about the 146th Engineer Combat Battalion, and to the Wyszynski family and Delaware Public Archives for the use of their photos of Private Dobek.
+Special thanks to John D. Antkowiak for supplying information about the 146th Engineer Combat Battalion, to Shelly DiPietrapaul for providing Private Dobek’s last letter, and to the Wyszynski family and Delaware Public Archives for the use of their photos.

 Bibliography